By Laurel Patterson, Head of SDG Integration, UNDP

 A member of the Pangoa cooperative in Pagoa, Peru.
 Photo: UNDP Peru / Monica Suarez.

 To power this type of collaboration-based innovation, we launched a digital engagement platform ‘SparkBlue’ in June.
-More than 7,200 members have logged in since launch to share ideas and co-create in real time.
-This is critical for the discussions we need to inform our new Strategic Plan: for the first time, we’re undertaking a joint public consultation together with UNICEF, UNFPA and UN Women to build insights into solutions.
-Add you voice to the discussion taking place right now – and let us know what you think we should focus on over the coming four years.
+More than 7,200 members have logged in during the first six months to share ideas and co-create in real time.
+This is critical for the discussions we need to inform our new Strategic Plan: for the first time, we undertook a joint public consultation together with UNICEF, UNFPA and UN Women to build insights into solutions.
+Add you voice to the discussion taking place right now.

 Zubair and Zahir hold hands on the way home in Jalalabad, Afghanistan.
 Photo: UNDP Afghanistan.

 2021 must be a year of practical action.
 Windows of opportunity close, momentum is lost if not sustained.
 While there is ample public support for significant change, we have to drive into next year with a willingness to continue to ask tough questions, interrogate past assumptions and approaches, and keep our eyes on the horizon.
 As much as we can learn from 2020, the action required in this critical decade must compel a level of urgency in our choices.